Markets Home

 CVOL Index

-The CVOL Index provides a daily estimate and a historical data set, calculated using CME Group’s methodology on its own options prices.
+The CVOL Index provides both a live and a historical data set, calculated using CME Group’s methodology on its own options prices.

 As with other implied volatility historical data sources, this data can be used for analysis, event triggers, or strategy back testing.
 Because this method is the same for every asset class, volatilities of multiple asset classes can be compared to each other on a level playing field.